Zsailer/blog/content/other/first-post/index.md

 - /other/first-post/xkcd979.png
 ---

-Finally starting a blog. _Thank you to [Letitia Portella](https://leportella.com/) and [Saul Shanabrook](https://www.saulshanabrook.com/) for pushing to make it happened._
+Finally starting a blog. _Thank you to [Leticia Portella](https://leportella.com/) and [Saul Shanabrook](https://www.saulshanabrook.com/) for pushing to make it happened._

 I'm planning to use this site to share three major types of content.